mongodb/specifications/source/crud/bulk-write.md

 allowed for namespaces given the values for these limits at the time of writing this specification.
 Providing `nsInfo` as a document sequence reduces the likelihood that a driver would need to batch split a user's bulk write in this scenario.

+### How was the `OP_MSG` overhead allowance determined?

+The Command Batching [Total Message Size](#total-message-size) section uses a 1000 byte overhead allowance to approximate the number of non-`bulkWrite`-specific bytes contained in an `OP_MSG` sent for a `bulkWrite` batch.
+This number was determined by constructing `OP_MSG`s with various fields attached to the command, including `startTransaction`, `autocommit`, and `apiVersion`.
+Additional room was allocated to allow for future additions to the `OP_MSG` structure or the introduction of new command-agnostic fields.

+Drivers are required to use this value even if they are capable of determining the exact size of the message prior to batch-splitting to standardize implementations across drivers and simplify batch-splitting testing.

 ## **Changelog**